Cleaning up the Housatonic

 - Off-site disposal.

-- Approximately 122,500 cy of soil/sediment from cleanup actions was transported off-site for disposal.
-Currently it is estimated that an additional 5,000 cy of material will be removed from the Residential Floodplain Properties and transported off-site for disposal over the next two years.
+Approximately 126,500 cy of soil/sediment from cleanup actions was transported off-site for disposal.
+(Approximately 1,000 cy of material will be removed from the remaining Residential Floodplain Property and transported off-site for disposal when this cleanup occurs.)

 - Engineered Barrier Construction